Multicomponent multiscatter capture of Dark Matter: Multi-component Capture in Pop III Stars

-We now present a consistency check to numerically verify that the MCMS formalism produces capture rates in the range between the two extremes: $f_{He} = 0$ and $f_{He} = 1$.
-In Sec. \ref{sec:TwoCompformalism}, we showed analytically how the MCMS formalism reduces to the SCMS formalism in the limit of a pure object.
-Here, we show numerically that capture rates for two-component objects fall within the expected range, i.e., between the two limiting cases.
-To do this, we use the SCMS formalism given by Eq.~(\ref{equation:CnSCMS}) to calculate the total capture rates for Pop~III parameters assuming non-physical cases of $f_{He} = 0$ and $f_{He} = 1$ along with mass fractions in the intermediary ranges using the MCMS formalism.
+We now present a consistency check to numerically verify that the multi-component multiscatter formalism produces capture rates in the range between the two extremes: $f_{He} = 0$ and $f_{He} = 1$.
+We adopt this range of fractions simply to verify that the formalism produces capture rates in the expected range and reduces to the single-component case in the correct limits.
+The true expected helium fraction at ZAMS is $f_{He} = 0.25$.
+In Sec. \ref{sec:TwoCompformalism}, we showed analytically how the multi-component formalism reduces to the single-component formalism in the limit of a pure object.
+Here, we show numerically that capture rates for two-component objects fall between the two limiting cases.
+To do this, we use the single-component formalism given by Eq.~(\ref{equation:CnSCMS}) to calculate the total capture rates for Pop~III parameters assuming non-physical cases of $f_{He} = 0$ and $f_{He} = 1$ along with mass fractions in the intermediary ranges using the two-component formalism.
 Our results can be seen in Fig.~\ref{fig:VerifyNumericallyCtot}, which shows the DM capture rate for a $100 M_\odot$ Pop~III star assuming various compositions.
 It is clear that the capture rate using the physically justified mass fraction $f_{He} = 0.25$, falls within the expected range given by the two limiting regimes.
-We thus demonstrate the validity of the MCMS formalism, when applied to two-component objects.
+We thus demonstrate the validity of the multi-component multiscatter formalism, when applied to two-component objects.
 Moreover, note that, when compared to the case of $f_{He}=0$ (i.e. H alone), the capture rate in a realistic Pop~III star ($f_{He}=0.25$) is enhanced by roughly one order of magnitude.

 In Fig.~\ref{fig:CnN}, we plot the partial capture rate $C_{N}$ from Eq.~(\ref{equation:CnSolved}), against the number of scatters, $N$, for pure-hydrogen and $\sim 25\%$ helium stars to demonstrate the effect helium has on the capture process.
 In both cases, we find that for large values of N, the partial capture rate begins to fall rapidly until the cutoff condition stipulated in Eqs.~(\ref{eq:Cutoff1}~-~\ref{eq:Cutoff2}) is reached.
 In the single-component case, this is because the probability of a DM particle scattering $N > \tau$ times is very low and so once the average number of scatters is surpassed, the capture rate is suppressed accordingly.
 In the multi-component case, naturally, it is the sum of optical depths, $\sum_i \tau_i$, that governs the cutoff condition.
 For Pop~III stars, helium dominates the capture process and thus the cutoff in Fig.~\ref{fig:CnN} for the $f_{He} = 0.25$ case occurs soon after $\tau_{He}$.
 In the case of Pop~III stars, we obtain the following scaling relationships for $\tauh$ and $\tauhe$: